everscale-org/docs/src/learn/welcome.md

 [Everscale Grants](https://everscale.network/developers/grants) - Everscale Grants is a campaign that aims to attract promising IT projects that can contribute to the Everscale ecosystem's growth.

 [EVER DAO](https://everdao.net/governance) - EVER DAO is a platform where EVER token holders can make on-chain governance decisions for the whole Everscale Network.

+Ever Foundation (the website is under construction) - The Ever Foundation shall become the primary entry point for all kinds of projects that want to develop and create their products and businesses on top of the Everscale.
+The Foundation provides grant support to projects that bring the greatest benefit to the network, and is also actively promoting them.